Carnivores: Dinosaur Hunter: Reception

-The iOS version received "generally favorable reviews", while the PlayStation and PSP versions received "generally unfavorable reviews", according to the review aggregation website Metacritic.
-Within two years of its launch, the iOS version had been downloaded six million times.
-Within eight days of its release, the Android version had 80,000 downloads via Google Play.
+According to the review aggregation website Metacritic, the iOS version of Carnivores: Dinosaur Hunter received "generally favorable" reviews, while the PlayStation 3 and PlayStation Portable versions received "generally unfavorable" reviews.
+Within two years of its release, the iOS version had been downloaded six million times.
+The Android version reached 80,000 downloads through Google Play within eight days of its launch.

-Riordan Frost of Slide to Play reviewed the iOS version and was critical of the difficulty and the "blocky" environments.
-Andrew Nesvadba of AppSpy noted that the iOS version could have a limited audience appeal because of its realism, although he praised the controls and stated that for hunting fans, the game was an "amazingly detailed title that's a true must-have, but casual gamers should take more care in considering this title."
+Reviewing the iOS version, Riordan Frost of Slide to Play criticized the game's difficulty and its "blocky" environments.
+Andrew Nesvadba of AppSpy wrote that the game's emphasis on realism could limit its appeal to a broader audience, although he praised the controls and described it as an "amazingly detailed title" that was a "true must-have" for hunting game enthusiasts.
 The A.V.
-Club, reviewing the iPhone version, noted that the game "lets you safely carry out" the fantasy of hunting dinosaurs in the modern era.
+Club noted that the iPhone version allowed players to experience the fantasy of hunting dinosaurs in a modern setting.

-Folahan Olowoyeye, writing for Macworld, criticized the iPhone version for its "ludicrous" story and its "tedious" Hunt mode, and stated that the graphics and renderings "fail to make use of the capabilities" of the iPhone.
-Olowoyeye also believed that the game should have included more new features that were not in the original 1998 game, but stated that the game had "some moments of anachronistic fun."
+Writing for Macworld, Folahan Olowoyeye criticized the iPhone version's story as "ludicrous" and its Hunt Mode as "tedious".
+He also wrote that the game's graphics failed to take full advantage of the iPhone's hardware capabilities and argued that it should have introduced more new features beyond those of the original 1998 release.
+Despite these criticisms, Olowoyeye concluded that the game offered "some moments of anachronistic fun."

-Damien McFerran of Pocket Gamer stated that the iPhone version "plays like a dream, with responsive controls, smooth visuals, and an immersive hunting experience."
-However, he noted that impatient players might be disappointed with the game, and complained of little replay value upon the game's completion.
-McFerran called the game "Methodical and hugely satisfying" and one of the most "intriguing" action games available for the iPhone, stating that "the only real complaint is a lack of variety."
+Damien McFerran of Pocket Gamer gave a positive review of the iPhone version, praising its responsive controls, smooth visuals, and immersive hunting mechanics.
+He noted, however, that the game's slower, methodical pace could be unappealing to less patient players and criticized its limited replay value after completion.
+McFerran described the title as "methodical and hugely satisfying" and considered it one of the more "intriguing" action games available on the iPhone, while identifying its primary drawback as a "lack of variety."

-Sammy Barker of Push Square reviewed the PlayStation Minis version, criticizing it for tedious gameplay but concluding that fans of "slower paced shooters may get some enjoyment" out of the game.
+Sammy Barker of Push Square reviewed the PlayStation Minis version, criticizing its gameplay as tedious and repetitive.
+However, he noted that players who enjoyed slower paced shooters might still find some enjoyment in the title.